cpsc6300/course-project-jacob-caldwell-and-millon-mclendon/report/report.md

 # Modeling Approach

 + The baseline model for our project involved taking in statistical data on MLB seasons 2010-2016 and cleaning it to only show stats involved with hitting.
-+ Describe your implementations beyond the baseline model and the design choices that you have made.
++ After our baseline we decided to add more data to our csv and attempted to fit the model based on "salaried" players so we had updated and accurate data.

 # Project Trajectory, Results, and Interpretation